BitcoinDesign/Guide/guide/how-it-works/wallet-privacy.md

 ## Third-party services

-Whether it is for retrieving exchange rates or using [lightning services]({{ "/guide/how-it-works/lightning-services/" | relative_url }}), interacting with centralized third-parties can leak user data.
+Whether it is for retrieving exchange rates or using [lightning services]({{ "/guide/how-it-works/lightning-services/" | relative_url }}), interacting with centralized third parties can leak user data.
 You may want to allow users to disable those features, choose the services they use, or use another method of anonymizing requests.
 It is also essential to only expose your users to services that you have vetted and deemed trustworthy.

 ## Data transfer